 In Super: Permission to add or remove data sources depends on your team's settings.
 By default, only workspace admins or owners can set up a connection.
 However, a Super admin can enable a setting to allow all members to add and remove data sources.

-In BigQuery: The user must have the necessary permissions to create a service account; generate a service account key in the Google Cloud project; and allow this service account domain wide delegation in the Google workspace.
+In BigQuery: You need permission to create a service account, generate a service account key in the Google Cloud project, and configure domain-wide delegation in Google Workspace.

-If you don't have these permissions and need to connect to BigQuery, you can ask a Google Cloud admin to generate the service account key and send it to you.
-The Google Workspace admin will also need to set up the domain wide delegation.
+*If you don't have these permissions, ask a Google Cloud admin to generate the service account key for you.
+A Google Workspace admin will need to set up domain-wide delegation.

 Visit the Google Cloud Console and navigate to your project.